-The Alexander does not come with a boxspring, so you’ll either need to use a platform bed (and Nest sells a few on their website), use an existing rigid foundation, or put it on an adjustable base (which is my favorite option, but it’s a lot more expensive.
-Oh, and Nest sells a few of the high end adjustable bases on their site too).
+The Alexander does not come with a boxspring, so you’ll either need to use a platform bed, use an existing rigid foundation, or put it on an adjustable base (which is my favorite option, but it’s a lot more expensive.
+Nest Bedding has all of those options here on their website.

 A lot of mattresses coming out recently have been variations on the same theme, that is to say they’re all 10 inch medium-firm foam mattresses.
 Nest Bedding breaks this mold with their Alexander bed.
 It’s 13 inches of foam rather than 10, and you have a choice of comfort rather than just giving you one mattress.
 Though like most things in life, you get what you pay for.
-It is very fairly priced; at $1099 in a queen (after using MATTRESSNERD100 at checkout) it’s a great value, but it is more expensive than a lot of the other direct-to-consumer options out there.
-If you just don’t have the money, consider getting their Love Bed instead (and if you’re really short on money, the Tuft and Needle is even less).
+It is very fairly priced; at $1099 in a queen (after using NERD100 at checkout) it’s a great value, but it is more expensive than a lot of the other direct-to-consumer options out there.
+If you just don’t have the money, consider getting the Love & Sleep instead.

 If you have the room in your budget for this mattress, you’re unlikely to be disappointed.
 This is a luxury mattress at a fair price delivered right to your door without the hassle of dealing with salesman.
 And with the generous return policy, you don’t have much to lose.

-Click here to purchase the Alexander, and don’t forget to enter the coupon code MATTRESSNERD100 for $100 off
+Click here to purchase the Alexander, and don’t forget to enter the coupon code NERD100 for $100 off

 Disclosure: This site receives a payment from Nest Bedding when you purchase a product using any links to that company in this article (or use my coupon code)